afernandezrios90/afernandezrios90/README.md

 # Ángel Fernández Ríos

 ## About me
 After finishing my grade in Telecom Engineering, I started working as a software consultant, where I discovered what monitoring tools are and what value they could bring to an organization.
-After years deploying and customizing software solutions to serve specific needs, I figured out that new paradigms (virtualization, containerization, cloud journeys, automation) force organizations to have complex ecosystems in constant evolution, so a more holistic approach is needed when it comes to monitoring.
-That is when the concept of 'Observability Platform' appears, where a set of tools provide visibility of all technologic layers the simplest way possible.
+After years deploying and customizing solutions to serve specific needs, I figured out that new paradigms (virtualization, containerization, cloud journeys, automation) force organizations to have complex ecosystems in constant evolution, so a more holistic approach is needed when it comes to monitoring.
+That is when the concept of 'Observability Platform' appears, where a combination of tools provide visibility of all technologic layers the simplest way possible.

 I work to design a the best observability platform possible in any kind of combination of ecosystems, on-premise, private cloud, public cloud or hybrid cloud.